This blog is part of a series. Click a link below to read other posts.

 - ŌURA x Natural Cycles Review: How does it compare to fertility awareness charting?

 The ŌURA membership costs $5.99/month and the Natural Cycles subscription is $12.99/month.
-The table below shows the total membership costs (in USD) of ŌURA x Natural Cycles per month and year, not including the ŌURA ring nor the 6 months of ŌURA membership that are free with purchase of a ring.
+The table below shows the total membership costs (in USD) of ŌURA x Natural Cycles per month and year, not including the cost of ŌURA ring nor the 6 months of ŌURA membership that are free with purchase of a ring.

 |Membership||Monthly Cost||Annual Cost|